 - Experiential Recognition Program

-The Experiential Recognition Program (ERP) is a virtual non-credit (-0-) course that facilitates eligible FSU degree-seeking students the opportunity to earn transcript notation for engaging in experiential learning opportunities.
-FSU students must register for the ERP course during open registration windows.
+The Experiential Recognition Program (ERP) is an online zero-credit (-0-) course that facilitates eligible FSU degree-seeking students the opportunity to earn transcript notation for engaging in experiential learning opportunities.
+FSU students must register for the ERP course during open registration windows through their SeminoleLink account.
 The ERP course is graded on the S/U system through Blackboard.

 - Experiential Certificate Program

-The Experiential Certificate Program allows all FSU degree-seeking students the opportunity to earn recognition for engaging in experiential learning opportunities.
-Students must enroll in ECP in the same semester they complete an experiential learning engagement (internship, research, leadership, or significant community engagement).
+The Experiential Certificate Program allows all FSU degree-seeking students the opportunity to earn a certificate of recognition for engaging in experiential learning opportunities.
+Students must enroll in ECP through their SeminoleLink accounts in the same semester they complete an experiential learning engagement (internship, research, leadership, or significant community engagement).

 Academic Course Credit